kynan/EuroSciPy2014/slides.md

 ???

-* unstructured application for solving PDEs: FEM
+* solving PDEs using FEM, not going into details
 * focus on assembly: matrix + vector (see diagram)
 * evaluating problem-/PDE-specific integral for each element of the mesh
 * nice property: *local* and *independent* -> parallelisation

-Let me start with an unstructured application that is of particular relevance for solving PDEs, the finite element method.
-I want to focus in particular on assembly of the sparse linear system illustrated in this diagram.
-Given an unstructured mesh like the one in the top left, assembly requires numerically evaluating a problem- or PDE-specific integral for each element (or facet) of the mesh.
-The nice property of the FEM we will make use of is that these operations are *local* and *independent*, which means they're amenable to parallelisation.
+We're interested in solving partial differential equations, PDEs for short, using the finite element method, which is popular in science and engineering.
+I'm not going to assume everyone is familar with the method and not go into any mathematical detail.
+This talk is really about some of the advantages we get by solving this problem in Python and and how we can do that without sacrificing performance.

+Therefore just a very high level overview of the FEM: we partition the domain where we want to solve the PDE into an unstructured mesh of cells and numerically evaluate a problem- or PDE-specific integral for each cell.
+When we've done that we're accumulating those contributions into a large sparse linear system of equations which we can solve with an iterative solver.

+Let me just highlight a property which makes the FEM very well suited for solving computationally: these integral evaluations are *local*, *independent* and *unform* which means we can execute them in parallel.

 ---